snailbites/sexy-carousel/README.md

             <li>hideArrowsOnDesktop - Hide the arrows on the desktop view port - can be combined w hideArrowsOnTablet & hideArrowsOnMobile.
 Defaults to false</li>
             <li>hideArrowsOnTablet - Hide the arrows on the tablet view port - can be combined w hideArrowsOnDesktop & hideArrowsOnMobile.
 Defaults to false</li>
             <li>hideArrowsOnMobile - Hide the arrows on the mobile view port - can be combined w hideArrowsOnTablet & hideArrowsOnDesktop.
 Defaults to false</li>
+	        <li>fallBackIsVisible - Option to show a static fallback card for promotional content</li>
+            <li>fallBackCopy - Optional copy to show inside static fallback card.
+Link tag will be an h3</li>
+	        <li>fallBackLink - Optional link inside fallback card to take users to more results.
+Pass in the URL only, no HTML</li>

         </ol>
     </li>
 </ol>